KankakeeCommunityCollege/newsroom/_posts/2025-04-08-meet-with-local-employers.md

 KCC is located at 100 College Drive in Kankakee, south of downtown Kankakee.

 The Job Fair is sponsored by KCC’s Charlton Family Foundation Career Services Center.

-Members of the media are invited to attend the event.
-Photographs will be welcome.